nadirsaghar/cxf-whiteboard-extender/README.md

-Apache CXF - OSGi Whiteboard Extender
+Apache CXF - OSGi Whiteboard Pattern Extender
 =======================

 This project illustrates how Apache CXF web-services can be deployed in OSGi environment using Whiteboard pattern.